mattvenn/turtleprize/overview.md

     * data
     * conditionals
     * operators
-* become resiliant with solving computer programming syntax errors.
+* become resilient with solving computer programming syntax errors.
 * what a library is and how to use one.

 # Lesson plans